microsoft/GLUECoS/README.md

             └── test_predictions.txt

 ```
-The zip file can have predictions for any subset of the tasks in the benchmark.
-We will run the evaluation and make an update to the leaderboard.
+If you would like the result to appear on the leaderboard, please provide the name of your lab, name of the model and a link to a paper about the model in the body of the email.
+Note that unlike the evaluation which is autoamted, this is done manually.

 ## Citation
 Please use the following citation if you would like to mention our work